MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 You can also use your browser's developer tools to view the URL for each asset on a page, or use a 3rd party network trace tool.

 > [!NOTE]
-> If you use a network tool such as Fiddler to test your assets outside of rendering the asset from a SharePoint page, you must manually add the referer header “Referer: https://yourdomain.sharepoint.com” to the GET request where the URL is the root URL of your SharePoint Online tenant.
-Browsing directly to an asset without the SharePoint Online referer will fail to load the asset.
+> If you use a network tool such as Fiddler to test your assets outside of rendering the asset from a SharePoint page, you must manually add the referer header “Referer: `https://yourdomain.sharepoint.com`” to the GET request where the URL is the root URL of your SharePoint Online tenant.
+Browsing directly to an asset without the SharePoint Online referer will not load the asset.

 For more information on using the developer tools in the Microsoft Edge browser, see [Microsoft Edge Developer Tools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide).